clipperhouse/uax29/README.md

 ### Conformance

-We are [working](https://github.com/clipperhouse/uax29/blob/master/words/scanner_test.go#L154) to comply with the official [test suite](https://unicode.org/reports/tr41/tr41-26.html#Tests29).
-As of this writing, the `words` package passes 1600 of 1823 tests.
+We are [working](https://github.com/clipperhouse/uax29/issues/1) to comply with the official [test suite](https://unicode.org/reports/tr41/tr41-26.html#Tests29).
+As of this writing, the `words` package passes 1775 of 1823 tests.

+That’s around 97%, not bad.
+The remaining cases have to do with “extend” and “format” characters.
+[More...](https://github.com/clipperhouse/uax29/issues/1)

 The [spec](https://unicode.org/reports/tr29/#Word_Boundaries) has many nods to practicality and judgment for the implementer.
 One place where we vary from the strict spec is to consider underscore `_` a valid mid-word/mid-number character, helpful for things like user_names.